 Search engine crawlers are looking for signals on your website to help them understand this information.
-Items such as keywords in your text, alt tags on your images and titles for your each of your pages, give crawlers signals about the types of searches your site should show up for.
+Signals such as keywords in your text, alt tags on your images and titles for your each of your pages, give crawlers indicators about the types of searches your site should show up for.

 The best way to ensure that you’re practicing good on-site SEO is to add relevant and quality content regularly to your company’s website.
 This is often in the form of new pages and blog posts.
 This let’s Google know what your site is about and what your business is.